Arjola Trimi: Swimming career

 Trimi learnt to swim as a baby, but always saw it as a hobby that helped her relax.
 She took part in several sports, such as wheelchair basketball and athletics, but it was not until her medical condition worsened that she turned to swimming as a competitive event.
 She took up swimming competitively in 2013 and was initially classified as a S5 athlete; but was reclassified soon after as S4.
 That same year she was chosen to represent Italy at the 2013 IPC Swimming World Championships in Montreal.
 There she won four medals: silvers in the 50m freestyle and the 50m 4x50 freestyle relay, and bronze in both the 100m and 200m freestyle S4 races.

 In 2014, she won her first senior international gold medals, becoming European champion in the 50m, 100m and 200m freestyle events at the 2014 IPC Swimming European Championships in Eindhoven.
 A year later she was back in the Italian squad, this time in the World Championships in Glasgow.
 Trimi won two medals, a silver in the 50m Freestyle and gold in the 50m backstroke, making her World champion in the event.

+At the 2025 World Para Swimming Championships in Singapore, Trimi, who has previously competed in the S4 classification, won the women's 200 m freestyle S2 and set a new world record with a time of 4:24.56, surpassing her previous mark of 4:35.36.